This post created by ignored player and thus hidden.

 Is it a regular browser-based game?

-What will the game look like?
+What does the game look like?
 Do you have any screenshots?

 We do post work-in-progress screenshots in News from time to time.
 You can take a look at the few screenshots below, although keep in mind they are work-in-progress stuff and do not represent final quality of the game.